• Skip to primary navigation

 Extra chipped/cracked dishware

-If you have parties and like to use china instead of paper products, you probably have plates that are chipped or stained.
-Before your next party, pull them out and get rid of the ones that are damaged.
+If you have parties and prefer china instead of paper products, you probably have chipped or stained plates.
+Before your next party, pull them out and get rid of the damaged ones.

 Small appliances you have put away and never used again

-where is that mixer you don't use?
-Do you have a handheld mixer as well?
+Where is that mixer (Affiliate Link) you don't use?
+Do you have a handheld mixer (Affiliate Link) as well?
 Do you have a toaster and a toaster oven?
-The duplicate appliances that you may have received from a family member can go if you don't use them.
+The duplicate small appliances you may have received from a family member can go if you don't use them.
+Check under cabinets and in the back corners of larger cabinets.
+These items may even be in basements and in closets.

 Small gadgets that don't work

 Is there a gadget you don't use in your kitchen?
 How about those unitaskers you may forget about?
 These items can be pitched too.
-Ask yourself, "can I do this task in a different way without this tool?"
+Ask yourself, "Can I do this task differently without this tool?"
 If your answer is yes, you can get rid of it.

 Silverware that isn’t used often